ganeshbsub/bitrise-step-azure-devops-status/README.md

 # Azure DevOps status

-Update commit status for Azure DevOps repositories
+Update Pull request status for Azure DevOps repositories

 ## How to use this Step